 Driving irons are a club primarily used by low handicap golfers.
 Though they that are quite tricky to hit.
 Though due to the recent increase in technology the clubs have become accessible to more players.

-When Should I Use A Driving Iron?
+When Should I Use A

 The second reason being the consistent iron player.
 Some golfers struggle to hit woods or drivers consistently.
 Many times these golfers still have great control over their irons.